techidaily/site-win11-tips/source/_posts/understanding-and-solving-obs-errors-windows-edition.md

 avformat-57.dll
 avutil-55.dll
 swresample-2.dll`
-3. Follow our guide on[how to fix DLL files missing on Windows](https://www.makeuseof.com/tag/dll-files-missing-errors/) to repair the missing file.
+3. Follow our guide on [how to fix DLL files missing on Windows](https://www.makeuseof.com/tag/dll-files-missing-errors/) to repair the missing file.

 Restart your computer and check for the issue.